Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/jetson-troubleshooting.md

    2. Wait at most 2 minutes
    3. Rerun`ssh sw8@192.168.2.5`
    4. If the problem persists, reboot the robot
-   5. If the problem persists even after rebooting, kill the ssh command and run `ping 192.168.2.5`
+   5. If the problem persists even after rebooting, kill the ssh command and run:
+      ```bash
+      ping 192.168.2.5
+      ```
    6. Let it run for about 5 seconds, then kill it (press Ctrl and C at the same time)

       This is just a diagnostic step, at this point you will likely need to ask a software team member regardless of the result.